CompanyCam vs Projul 2026: Full Comparison

 - Sync everything to your books

 CompanyCam handles step 5.
 For everything else, you need other software.
-That means you are paying for CompanyCam plus an estimating tool, plus a scheduling tool, plus an invoicing tool, plus maybe a CRM.
+That means you are paying for CompanyCam plus an estimating tool, plus a scheduling tool, plus an invoicing tool, plus maybe a contractor CRM.

 Each tool has its own login, its own subscription, its own learning curve, and its own support team.
 Your data lives in six different places.
 Nothing talks to each other the way it should.